JoshCheek/block_challenges/block_challenges.md

 <h3>Experiments</h3>

-What would happen if you yielded to the block when it wasn't given?
+<p>What would happen if you yielded to the block when it wasn't given?</p>

-How could you check whether the block was given if you received it in a parameter?
+<p>How could you check whether the block was given if you received it in a parameter?
-Try it!
+Try it!</p>

-Does this code work the same if you receive the block in a parameter like we've been doing above?
+<p>Does this code work the same if you receive the block in a parameter
+like we've been doing above?</p>

 <h2>Return values</h2>

-Blocks, like methods (and basically all expresions in Ruby) return the value of the last line.
+<p>Blocks, like methods (and basically all expresions in Ruby)
+return the value of the last line.</p>

 <div class="interactive-code">block = lambda do
   123